Trauma Center investigators have been involved in dozens of studies during the past few years. Research projects

 CIREN (Crash Injury Research and Engineering Network)

-Our Neurosciences Institute is involved in extensive research into vehicle crashworthiness.
+Our Neuroscience Center is involved in extensive research into vehicle crashworthiness.
 Real-world crashes are investigated to gather a variety of data, with a goal of reducing the number of deaths and the severity of injuries sustained in motor vehicle crashes.
 This study is in collaboration with the CIREN, a program of the National Highway Traffic Safety Administration.

 We have a full-scale crash laboratory.
 Our CIREN Center is the first to focus its activities on brain and spinal cord injuries in motor vehicle crashes, concentrating on injuries in the very young and the elderly.

 When an injured person is in shock, his or her blood vessels do not react normally to drugs.
 This research, which is looking at the reaction of blood vessels during injury, could point the way to better drug therapies for trauma patients.